Generalization Error Bounds for Learning under Censored Feedback: Additional experiments

 \section{Additional experiments}

 \textbf{Additional experiments on CDF error bounds}

-In this experiment, we aim to compare the performance of our bounds to the existing VC generalization error bound \citep[Cor.
-12.2]{devroye2013probabilistic} through the confidence bounds ($\delta = 0.015$) around the empirical distribution function.
+In this experiment, we aim to compare the performance of our bounds to the existing `Hoeffding + Azuma' bounds derived from Hoeffding and Azuma inequalities \citep{hoeffding1994probability,azuma1967weighted} through the confidence bounds ($\delta = 0.015$) around the empirical distribution function.
 We proceed with the same experiment setting on the synthetic data as in Fig~\ref{fig:DKW}, but without exploration.
 We run the experiments 5 times and report the average results with its error bars.

-From Figure~\ref{fig:DKW_appendix}, we can clearly see that the existing VC generalization bound (blue dotted lines) fails to capture the true distribution, especially in the censored and exploration regions, from where we do not collect samples due to the censored feedback.
-This is because the discrepancy between the empirical and true distributions is large in regions with fewer samples, and the existing VC generalization bound does not account for censored feedback, decreasing the error bounds faster.
+From Figure~\ref{fig:DKW_appendix}, we can clearly see that the existing generalization bound (blue dotted lines) fails to capture the true distribution, especially in the censored and exploration regions, from where we do not collect samples due to the censored feedback.
+This is because the discrepancy between the empirical and true distributions is large in regions with fewer samples, and the existing generalization bound does not account for censored feedback, decreasing the error bounds faster.